 - Remove the retaining clip and remove the pressure switch or plastic dummy plug

-- Install a steel replacement plug and replace the factory clip.
+- Install an aluminum replacement plug and replace the factory clip.
 Be sure to verify that the factory clip securely retains the plug.
 In some cases it may be necessary to re-shape the clip with a pair of pliers if it has become deformed.

 -Use wire ties to retain unused electrical connectors to the transmission wiring harness